 Management Risk.
-The Fund may not meet its investment objective or may underperform the market or other mutual funds with similar strategies if Cove Street Capital, LLC ("Cove Street" or "Adviser") cannot successfully implement the Fund's investment strategies.
+The Fund may not meet its investment objective or may underperform the market or other mutual funds with similar strategies if the Adviser cannot successfully implement the Fund's investment strategies.

 Equity Securities Risk.
 The equity securities held in the Fund's portfolio may experience sudden, unpredictable drops in value or long periods of decline in value.
 This may occur because of factors that affect securities markets generally or factors affecting specific industries, sectors, geographic markets, or companies in which the Fund invests.